ricardojba/poi-slinger/README.md

 ### Install
 Load the jar manually, in Burp Suite Pro, use `Extender -> Extensions -> Add` to load `poi-slinger/build/libs/poi-slinger-all.jar`

-`You can also install this is in Burp Suite, via Extender -> BApp Store > PHP Object Injection Slinger - If PortSwigger accepts and publishes this extension on their BApp Store :)`
+`You can also install the extention in Burp Suite Pro, via Extender -> BApp Store > PHP Object Injection Slinger - If PortSwigger accepts and publishes this extension on their BApp Store :)`

 ### Use